 '''

 function name

 function

 input

 TypeI1 in1;

 TypeI2 in2;

 input

 TypeI3 in3 = default_expr1 "Comment" annotation(...);

 output TypeO1 out1;

 output TypeO2 out2 =

 default_expr2;

+. . .

 protected

 < local variables>

 . . .

 algorithm

 <statements>

 end functionname;

 '''

 Optional explicit default values can be associated with any input or output formal parameter through binding equations.
-[Such defaults are shown for the third input parameter and the second output parameter in our example.]
 Comment strings and annotations can be given for any formal parameter declaration, as usual in Modelica declarations.